bulib/playhouse/src/dimensions/README.md

 - constructing queries based on input
 - manually running those queries in the browser
 - collecting the main data from what's returned into json files
-- extracting some additional data from those json files
 - reporting on that data and creating exports

 ```$ python ./dimensions.py```